 What Autoimmune Diseases Cause Hair Loss?

 In an autoimmune disease, an individual’s immune system attacks some part of their body instead of the usual germs, viruses, etc. Under normal circumstances, the immune system recognizes the difference between invading bacteria and its own body, but for people with an autoimmune condition it becomes confused, and white blood cells attack some part of the body.
 Hair follicles are one thing that can be affected by an autoimmune disease, which can lead to hair loss.
-Here are some of the diseases that can lead to hair loss:
+Here are some of the autoimmune disorders that can cause hair loss:

 - Alopecia areata